-- A monitoring process that identifies the availability of software patches, including for digital asset related software and source code. - A process to evaluate the patches against the threat and network environment. - A prioritization process to determine which patches to apply across classes of computers and applications. - A process for obtaining, testing, and securely installing patches, including in the institution's virtual environments and digital asset environments. - An exception process, with appropriate documentation, for patches that management decides to delay or not apply. - A process to ensure that all patches installed in the production environment are also installed in the disaster recovery environment in a timely manner. - A documentation process to ensure the institution's information assets and technology inventory and disaster recovery plans are updated as appropriate when patches are applied.
+- A process to evaluate the patches against the threat and network environment. - A prioritization process to determine which patches to apply across classes of computers and applications. - A process for obtaining, testing, and securely installing patches, including in the institution's virtual environments and digital asset environments. - An exception process, with appropriate documentation, for patches that management decides to delay or not apply. - A process to ensure that all patches installed in the production environment are also installed in the disaster recovery environment in a timely manner. - A documentation process to ensure the institution's information assets and technology inventory and disaster recovery plans are updated as appropriate when patches are applied.